WSJHawkins/ExploringSycl/README.md

 I have ported an OpenCL version of a Lattice Boltzmann Code to SYCL.
 The original OpenCL and an OpenMP version are provided for comparison.

 I have ported the kernels from TeaLeaf over to SYCL.
 I only provide the code to the SYCL Kernel.
 Other Kernels and other documentation for TeaLeaf can be found at https://github.com/UoB-HPC/TeaLeaf.

+The 'How to port to SYCL' folder provides a guide (with examples) to porting existing codes to the SYCL programming mode.
+These guides are based on my experiences from undertaking my project.